EhrmannS/geometr/README.md

     visualise(`NC - NWBIR74` = nc_geom, fillcol = NWBIR74)

-And it can be cast into another type simply by providing it in 'anchor'
+And it can be cast into another type simply by providing it in 'anchor' of the respective type

     manyPoints <- gs_point(anchor = nc_geom)